UniversalDependencies/docs/_tpn/template-index.md

 ## Syntax

-As a head marking language, Tupinambá cross-references arguments on the predicate, mostly when the object is third person: *a-s-epjak* 1.SG-3-see 'I see him'.
-The [VERB feature](https://universaldependencies.org/u/feat/index.html) in this case will be `Person=33`.

 ---
 **Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
 List all subtype relations used.
 Include links to language-specific relations definitions if any.